hillgate/resources.hillgateconnect.com/src/content/guides/sourcing-external-talent-for-a-project.md

 ## Language abilities

-Language is important if you require someone to interact with local participants or do research where most of the work is done in a native language.
+Language is important if you require someone to interact with local participants or perform research where most of the work is done in a native language.
 Unless you think there’s a difference between English and American, this is probably the easiest of the choices!

 The goal in selecting your candidate is to find the best person who can help you achieve your goals.
 It is like dating- there’s rarely a perfect candidate, but there are many great matches.
 The goal is to find someone who complements your skills well and who you can work with.
 If you focus on that, then you will be successful.